rootdevelop/Sunny/README.md

 Demo: http://youtu.be/xe6RUPcUaGU

-More information can be fouund here: https://2014.spaceappschallenge.org/project/sunny/
+More information can be found here: https://2014.spaceappschallenge.org/project/sunny/

 Info:
   - https://2014.spaceappschallenge.org/about/